Question 12:

 There is no requirement that budget and cost share amounts remain the same between Concept Paper and Full Application.
 Please review Section IV.C.1 of the FOA for the concept paper requirements.

-Does AOI 3 include use of different/alternative manufacturing and assembly methods or motor architecture, or is it exclusive to new materials?
+Question 83: Does AOI 3 include use of different/alternative manufacturing and assembly methods or motor architecture, or is it exclusive to new materials?

 Answer 83: